It’s a photo finish on road race up Northeast’s highest peak

 Twenty-nine-year-old Brittni Hutton, of Lubbock, Texas, led the entire race but 27-year-old Heidi Caldwell, of Craftsbury Common, Vermont, caught her at the finish line Saturday.

-Both finished with a time of 1 hour, 16 minutes, 17 seconds in the women’s division of the 7.6-mile (12-kilometer) all-uphill race to the 6,288-foot (1,917-meter) summit of Mount Washington.
-Judges reviewed finish-line photos before declaring Hutton the winner.
+Both finished with a time of 1 hour, 16 minutes, 17 seconds in the women’s division of the 7.6-mile (12-kilometer) race to the 6,288-foot (1,917-meter) summit of Mount Washington.
+Judges initially thought Hutton had won but later declared a tie.

 Forty-year-old Eric Blake, of West Hartford, Connecticut, won the men’s division with a time of 1:02:52, besting Kenyan Francis Kamiri by about a minute.

-Note: This story has been corrected to show that race officials, upon further review, declared a tie in the women’s division.